top of page

 4. Protecting Mental Wellbeing During Long Stable Hours

 Horses are highly motivated to move, forage, and interact socially.
-Winter stabling restricts these behaviours and may lead to frustration, anxiety, or the development of stereotypical behaviours.
-Behavioural stress is not purely psychological—it has measurable effects on digestion, immunity, and musculoskeletal recovery.
+Winter stabling restricts these behaviors and may lead to frustration, anxiety, or the development of stereotypical behaviors.
+Behavioral stress is not purely psychological—it has measurable effects on digestion, immunity, and musculoskeletal recovery.

-• Using slow feeders and varied forage placement to encourage natural foraging behaviour
+• Using slow feeders and varied forage placement to encourage natural foraging behavior.

 ❤️ A settled mental state supports physiological balance across multiple body systems.